UPDATE: Researching the Somaliland Legal System

 Its core mandate is to further the protection and promotion of HR in Somaliland.
-Many countries have similar bodies which Audit the government on HR.
+Many countries have similar bodies which audit the government on HR.
 United Nations encourages governments to create NHR commission as a strategy towards enhanced protection & promotion of human rights Since 1948, when the Universal Declaration of Human Rights was signed by most of the countries around the world, countries started to apply its principles.
-Accordingly this consequently improved the human rights respect.

-Article 10 of the Constitution of the Republic of Somaliland states clearly that “The Republic of Somaliland shall observe all Treaties and Agreements entered into by the former State of Somalia with foreign countries or Corporations provided they do not conflict with the interests an d concerns of the Republic of Somaliland” subsection 1 recognizes the need for conformity with International
+Article 10 of the Constitution of the Republic of Somaliland states that “[t]he Republic of Somaliland shall observe all Treaties and Agreements entered into by the former State of Somalia with foreign countries or Corporations provided they do not conflict with the interests and concerns of the Republic of Somaliland.”
+Subsection 1 recognizes the need for conformity with International Law.

 All bills passed by a majority of members of the House of Representatives, other than those relating to finance, shall be forwarded to the House of Elders, which shall: